openownership/bods-dev-handbook/standard_releases.md

 Fixes that solely relate to an existing translation (i.e. not the source text, but a particular translation of it) should follow a similar process to other fixes to an exiting release.
-The fix can then be made by editing the translation in Transifex and the updated strings pulled down to a local branch named for the issue eg 297-concept-translation which should then be pushed up and merged directly back into the existing release branch.
+The fix can be made by editing the translation in Transifex and pulling down the updated strings to a local branch named for the issue eg `297-concept-translation`.
+This should then be pushed up and merged directly back into the existing release branch.

 This sort of fix does not require a change in version number or a new release branch